 PCS Pay Entitlements

 In the United States Armed Forces, a permanent change of station (PCS) is the assignment, detail, or transfer of a member or unit to a different duty station under competent orders which neither specify the duty as temporary, nor provide for further assignment to a new station, nor direct return to the old station.
 A PCS move is a stressful time for Service Members and their families as they prepare to relocate to a new duty station.
-A PCS move effects both Active Duty, Separating or Retiring Military Service Members.
+A PCS move affects both Active Duty, Separating, or Retiring Military Service Members.
 There are numerous guides on PCS moves, however, what should be the first step in any PCS move, is understanding what financial entitlements are available to the Service Member, regardless of duty status.
 Below is a list of pay entitlements available to Service Members and their families.

-PCS Entitlements for Active Military Service Members
+PCS Pay Entitlements for Active Military Service Members

 When completing a PCS move, you will in-process with your local Defense Military Pay Office (DMPO) who will help answer any of your entitlement questions.

-- Plus (Per Diem).
 There are two types of ‘Plus’ (Per Diems) paid during a PCS move to assist you and your dependent(s) with paying for lodging and meals.

 Monetary Allowance in lieu of Transportation (MALT)-Plus is authorized to service members traveling by POV.
-While MALT is paid on a per mile basis, the ‘Plus’ (per diem) portion is paid on a whole day calendar basis for the allowable travel time.
+While MALT is paid on a per-mile basis, the ‘Plus’ (per diem) portion is paid on a whole day calendar basis for the allowable travel time.
 Lodgings-Plus is used to pay for lodging costs associated with a PCS move.
 This per diem may be paid for any necessary overnight delay or processing time at a transportation terminal or personnel processing center related to a PCS move.
 Note: Lodgings-Plus and MALT-Plus cannot both be paid on the same day.
 If there is a day that MALT-Plus and Lodgings-Plus per diem could both be paid to a service member, Lodgings-Plus will be paid.
 However, Lodgings-Plus and MALT can both be paid to a service member on the same date (Applicable to Separating or Retiring Military Service Members).

-- Temporary Lodging Expense (TLE).
 TLE is an allowance intended to partially pay members for lodging/meal expenses incurred by a member/dependent(s) while occupying temporary lodging in the Continental United States (CONUS) in association with a Permanent Change of Station (PCS) move.

-- Dislocation Allowance (DLA).
 The purpose of DLA is to partially reimburse a member, with or without dependents, for expenses incurred in relocating the member’s household during a PCS move.

 - DD1351-2- Completed and signed by Reviewing official